nikitamadora/rooster-grin/README.md

     If I had more time, I would spend a little while troubleshooting Flickity, because it is wonderful in the applications where it does work.
 Shy of getting that to work, I would build my own from scratch using HTML/CSS/JavaScript.

+### Favorite Parts
+    - Getting to cut up a design that was made for me and tinker with CSS is one of my favorite things!
+I didn't finish, clearly, but it was still a very fun activity.